 If you’ve visited many custom homes in Chester County, PA, you’ve likely seen a vast array of decorating styles.
 There may have been elements you liked from more than one genre, and perhaps you’re looking for ways to implement those ideas in your own home.

-Read on for some actionable steps that will help you choose home decor that is not only aesthetically pleasing but reflects your personal taste.
+Read on for some actionable steps that will help you choose home decor that is aesthetically pleasing and reflects your personal taste.

 Ask Yourself the Questions Interior Decorators Ask Their Clients